 |---|---|

-During the 2021-2022 academic year, South Dakota State University handed out 66 bachelor's degrees in natural resources & conservation.
-This is an increase of 2% over the previous year when 65 degrees were handed out.
+During the most recent reporting year, South Dakota State University conferred 57 bachelor’s degrees in natural resources & conservation.

 | In State | Out of State | |